lockevod/KRemote/SECURITY.md

 ## Reporting a Vulnerability

-Any security reporte will be studied, please submit an issue.
+Any security report will be studied, please submit an issue.
 Thanks.